RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_2_Notes.md

   - 192.168.0.0-192.168.255.255

 Public IP Addresses:
-- ASsigned by the ISP and IANA
+- Assigned by the ISP and IANA
 - Unique address in global internet
 - Cost to lease a public IP address
 - Assignable Address ranges: